Gentle adult hands cradling a child's hands shaping a clay heart, symbolizing nurturing and guidance

 • Creating Your Caregiving Support Team – A Careforth blog article detailing how you can create your own team of resources, so you can better take care of yourself and the person you care for.

-Sometimes, you may feel the need for one-on-one help and support instead of a community.
+You may also feel the need for one-on-one help and support instead of a community.
 If you’re caring for someone with dementia, the Alzheimer’s Association runs a 24-hour helpline.
 Crisis Text Line is another great organization providing free crisis intervention.
 You can also discover a variety of support resources offered by the National Alliance for Caregiving.

 When it comes to taking care of yourself, you don’t have to do it alone.
-Careforth provides you with an entire care team and support resources to help you in caring for yourself, so you can feel supported at every turn.
+Careforth provides you with an entire care team and support resources to help you in caring for yourself and your loved one, so you can feel supported at every turn.
 Contact us today.

 More insights like this: